graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 ### Method of Composite Schema Execution

-1. `Subschemas as remote GraphQL services`: in certain forms of composition (gateways, gateway schemas, etc.), the execution of a request against a composite schema will yields request(s) against spec-compliant (or non-spec compliant) GraphQL subservices that are then merged into a single request.
+1. `Subschemas as remote GraphQL services`: in certain forms of composition (gateways, gateway schemas, etc.), the execution of a request against a composite schema will yields request(s) against spec-compliant (or even non-spec compliant) GraphQL subservices that are then merged into a single request.
 2. `Single-service composite schema execution`: Often, especially when utilizing "build-time" composition, a single service executes the composite schema without delegation to remote services tied to each subschema.

 The below RFC is meant to be useful across all varieties of schema composition.
 Because all forms of schema composition require a composite schema, we can speak of "composability" without referring to the timing of composition or the type of execution.
 However, when relevant, reference will be made to underlying technical factors which affect "composability."
-Practically speaking, the timing of composition matters less to composability than does the method of execution, as if a request against the composite schema must ultimately be translated to request(s) against the source subschemas, then the composition must in some sense be reversed at runtime, which is an additional strenuous requirement.
+Practically speaking, the method of composite schema execution matters more than the timing of composition.
+If a request against the composite schema must ultimately be translated to request(s) against the still extant source subschemas, then the composition must be -- in some sense -- reversed during execution, an additional strenuous requirement.

 # Scalars